sculpin/blog.sculpin.io/source/_posts/2019-04-08-sculpin-3-is-here.md

 * Bundles that write to the `sculpin.output_dir` parameter should be updated to use the `sculpin.writer` service instead, in order to facilitate the `--output-dir` parameter.
+* A number of core classes are now `final` and some methods have been moved to `protected` and `private` to help reduce the code's complexity.

 If you encounter issues with the new release or have suggestions, please use [GitHub Issues](https://github.com/sculpin/sculpin/issues) or the